aurelia/aurelia/docs/user-docs/examples/integration/ms-fast.md

     }
   });

-  // teaching Aurelia what events to use to observe properties of elements
+  // Teach Aurelia what events to use to observe properties of elements.
-  // because fast component simply use a single change even to notify
+  // Because FAST components all use a single change event to notify,
   // we can use a single common object const valuePropertyConfig = { events: ['change'] };
   nodeObserverLocator.useConfig({